Japan Air Lines Flight 123: Take-off and decompression

-6:27–6:34 p.m.
+18:27 - 18:34

-Heading over the Izu Peninsula at 6:26 p.m., the aircraft turned away from the Pacific Ocean and back toward the shore,  but only turned right far enough to fly a north-westerly course.
+Heading over the Izu Peninsula at 18:26, the aircraft turned away from the Pacific Ocean and back toward the shore, but only turned right far enough to fly a north-westerly course.
 Seeing that the aircraft was still flying west away from Haneda, Tokyo Control contacted the aircraft again.
 After confirming that the pilots were declaring an emergency, the controller asked the nature of the emergency.
 At this point, hypoxia appeared to have begun setting in, as the pilots did not respond.
 Also, the captain and co-pilot asked the flight engineer repeatedly if hydraulic pressure had been lost, seemingly unable to comprehend it.
 Tokyo Control contacted the aircraft again and repeated the direction to descend and turn to a 090° heading to Oshima.
 Only then did the captain report that the aircraft had become uncontrollable.
-(Tokyo: "Japan Air 123 [sic] fly heading 090 radar vector to Oshima."
+(Tokyo: "Japan Air 124 [sic] fly heading 090 radar vector to Oshima."
 JAL123: "But now uncontrol."
 Tokyo: "Uncontrol, roger understood.")

-The aircraft traversed Suruga Bay and passed over Yaizu, Shizuoka, at 6:31:02 p.m.
+The aircraft traversed Suruga Bay and passed over Yaizu, Shizuoka, at 18:31:02.
 Tokyo Control asked if they could descend, and Captain Takahama replied that they were now descending, stating that their altitude was 24,000 ft.
 Captain Takahama declined Tokyo Control's suggestion to divert to Nagoya Airport 72 nmi away, instead preferring to land at Haneda,  which had the facilities to handle the 747.
 The flight data recorder shows that the flight did not descend, but was rising and falling uncontrollably.
 With the total loss of hydraulic control and non-functional control surfaces, the aircraft entered phugoid oscillations lasting about 90 seconds, in which airspeed decreased as it climbed and increased as it fell.
 The rise in airspeed increased the lift over the wings, resulting in the aircraft climbing and slowing down, then descending and gaining speed again.
 Almost immediately after the separation of the stabiliser and rudder removed the only means of damping yaw, the aircraft began to exhibit Dutch roll, simultaneously yawing right and banking left, before yawing back left and banking right.
 At some points the banking motion became very profound, with large arcs of around 50° in cycles of 12 seconds.